tabnash24/geometry-calculator/README.md

 ## Future changes

-The main function will be optimised
+The main function will be optimised.

 ## Author